zakj1968/solatTime/README.md

 List of Hardware:
 1. ESP32.
 Any ESP32 will do.
 However the code won't work with Arduino microcontroller.
 ESP32 has native support for I2S protocol and dual cores.
 2. SD card reader.
 I am using DIY Sd card adapter by soldering the pins directly on to the adapter.
 3. DS3231 for time recording (The NTP time is used to update the DS3231).
+UPDATE 26/4/2021: External rtc no more required.
 4. LCD (2004) for text display.
 5. MAX98357A - I2S decoder and amplifier
 6. Speaker (4 ohm or more)